 Offers intermediate word processing training using Microsoft Word software for persons with prior basic skills and knowledge of word processing.
-Prerequisite/Corequisite: CA202D1: CA201D (or equivalent as determined

-CA201D (or equivalent as determined by instructor); and touch keyboarding ability of 35 wpm.
+Prerequisite/Corequisite: CA202D1: CA201D (or equivalent as determined by instructor); and touch keyboarding ability of 35 wpm.
 CA202D2: CA202D1 (or equivalent as determined by instructor); and touch keyboarding ability of 35 words per minute.
 CA202D3: CA202D2 (or equivalent as determined by instructor); and touch keyboarding ability of 35 words per minute.
 (All prerequisite courses must be completed with a grade of C or better.)
-Offered as needed